PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 *******************************************
 (since 1.2.0)

-Allocate a chunk of gpu memory that is this fraction of the total gpu memory size.
+Allocate a chunk of gpu memory that is this fraction of the available gpu memory size.
 Future memory usage will be allocated from the chunk.
 If the chunk doesn't have enough gpu memory, additional chunks of the same size will be requested from gpu until the gpu has no memory left for another chunk.

 Values accepted
 ---------------
-Double value greater than 0 which is the initial GPU memory percentage.
+Double value in range [0, 1] which is the initial GPU memory percentage.

 Example
 -------
-FLAGS_fraction_of_gpu_memory_to_use=0.1 will allocate 10% total gpu memory size as initial GPU chunk.
+FLAGS_fraction_of_gpu_memory_to_use=0.1 will allocate 10% available gpu memory size as initial GPU chunk.

 Note
 -------